pja35/SXP/docs/wiki/Secure_Contract_Signing_Protocol.md

     a proof that the others were willing to sign the contract, which she aborted.

-Do we use a Trusted Third Party (TTP)?
+Does it rely on a Trusted Third Party (TTP)?

--   With an online TTP this can be easily done; but the aim is to avoid a costly, central infrastructure.
+-   With an online TTP this could have been easily done; but the aim is to avoid a costly, central infrastructure.
 -   Without any form of TTP this would be impossible to achieve, although some approximate methods have been proposed.
 -   What we use is an offline TTP: